A unique tartan designed for Travellers of all kinds.

 To register a tartan with the S.R.T. it needs to follow certain criteria:-

 A traditional tartan has between 240-260 threads in a six inch sett.
-There are different types of sett too, Symmetrical/reflective setts and Asymmetrical or repeating setts you can read all about this on the Scottish Register of Tartans.
+There are different types of sett too, Symmetrical/reflective setts and Asymmetrical or repeating setts.
+You need to know the exact shades and number of wool used and the thread count and pattern.
+You can read all about this on the Scottish Register of Tartans.

-So after a lot of learning and switching of shades, I finally produced a fabric I was happy with.
-I went to register the tartan and it was only then that I found out that a traditional tartan has 240-260 threads in a sett, as mine was about 180 threads to a sett I decided I would have to add some more area to the tartan and I decided to add double white lines too.
-Having woven up the new design fabric using pure merino anti-tickle wool, I decided I actually preferred the tartan with the new double white lines.
+Most people pay a tartan design company to design and register a tartan, but they usually take a cut of the profits if it's ever produced.
+As a person with very little money I decided I'd have to learn to do it myself and the first step was to learn to weave on a second hand child's loom I bought.
+So after a lot of learning and switching of shades, I came up with a design I was happy with.
 The black background colour represents the Tarmac of roads.
 The double white lines represent No Overtaking, or getting ahead.
 The double yellow lines represent No Parking and the double red lines are definitely No Parking or stopping.
 The very thin green line represents the tiny bits of land or lay-bys left to park on, but you can't get to it because it is blocked by the double yellow and double red lines.
-The writing on the faux banner is a tow rope, this represents us all helping each other along the road.
+(The writing on the faux banner on the neckerchiefs is a tow rope, this represents us all helping each other along the road)

-I registered the Tartan; but the Tartans authority wouldn't accept my first name choice which was 'Traveller Tartan' as they said this was too open-ended and could apply to travelling on a train, plane or boat too.
-So I had to be more specific and the tartan was then called 'Travelling the Road'.
+After several attempts and a lot of tweaking I registered the Tartan; 'Travelling the Road' tartan was born.
 Once a tartan has been designed and registered by someone it then has an automatic copyright on it where by nobody else can produce that tartan or a similar one without your written permission.
 Mad innit?
 Who would have thought that threads woven in a certain pattern could be so powerful?, but then again that's why the clans produced them in the first place.
 The phrase "To 'weave' a magic spell" is there for a reason - weaving threads in a certain way can add significant power to a fabric.

-I registered the Tartan; but the Tartans authority wouldn't accept my first name choice which was 'Traveller Tartan' as they said this was too open-ended and could apply to travelling on a train, plane or boat too.
-So I had to be more specific and the tartan was then called 'Travelling the Road'.
+After several attempts and a lot of tweaking I registered the Tartan; 'Travelling the Road' tartan was born.
 Once a tartan has been designed and registered by someone it then has an automatic copyright on it where by nobody else can produce that tartan or a similar one without your written permission.
 Mad innit?
 Who would have thought that threads woven in a certain pattern could be so powerful?, but then again that's why the clans produced them in the first place.
 The phrase "To 'weave' a magic spell" is there for a reason - weaving threads in a certain way can add significant power to a fabric.

 The fabric I've designed which is based on the tartan; I've now made into cotton neckerchief scarves, which will also be available in satin and chiffon too.
 There will also be a pure cotton T-towel available with a guipure wheel lace trim.

 As an artist I love the idea that someone could wear an image on their person, that says so much to others who wear that image too.
-I consider each scarf; hat, and bag a piece of art.
+It's a great way of recognising fellow travellers and nomads too in a subtle way.

 As an artist I love the idea that someone could wear an image on their person, that says so much to others who wear that image too.
-I consider each scarf; hat, and bag a piece of art.
+It's a great way of recognising fellow travellers and nomads too in a subtle way.

 Because the neckerchief scarves are all hand made by me they vary slightly in size, so the measurements given are approximate.